chatwars/chatwars-api-docs/index.md

 *Note: Failure to actually consume from your queue can result in it being revoked*

 *The current list of queues available can be found in [This section of the documentation](https://chatwars.github.io/chatwars-api-docs/public-exchanges.html)*

 ---
+Q: **I just got asked to test a feature on a "testing queue".
+What's that?**

+A: This means that new functionality for the API is being tested, and is not yet available for other applications.
+There is a seperate queue and routing key that you should use in this scenario.
+When you get asked to do the test, you should consume from the `app_ti` queue, and publish requests with the `app_to` routing key instead.
+So, if your application is called `dices`, you would be consuming from `dices_ti`, publishing to the `dices_ex` exchange, and use the `dices_to` routing key.

+---
 Q: **Am I stupid?**